 Email subject lines, from names, and preheader text matter

 Once you know what welcome email content you want to send, your overall message, and your goals—then you can worry about details like welcome email subject lines and from names.

 And they’re worth worrying about.
 Open rates for welcome emails are usually high, which is good.
 But a good subject line can help you reach even more people.
 It can even be so compelling that it gives you a boost to your clickthrough rate.

 Here are some quick email best practices to help you increase open rates:

 - Make your “from” name a real person (not a company name and certainly not “Do Not Reply”)

 - Add meaningful preheader text.
 That’s the preview of the body of your email.

-- Use a compelling subject line
+- Write a compelling welcome email subject line

-Here’s an example from Andy Crestodina of Orbit Media (who also has a good blog post on how to increase email open rates).
+Here’s an example from Andy Crestodina of Orbit Media (who also has a good blog post on how to increase email open rates):

 The email comes from a person.
 I like the inclusion of a company name, since it reminds the recipient why they’re getting the email.
 There’s social proof in the headline, and the preheader text isn’t gibberish.